konishi-project/zimmerman/README.md

 ``` $ python3.6 app.py ```

 ## Extra Documentation
-You can find extra documentation related to the files and python modules for the application [here](https://github.com/konishi-project/zimmerman/tree/next/Documentation) (GITHUB TREE - NEXT) or they are written in the file itself.
+You can find extra documentation related to the files and python modules for the application [here](https://github.com/konishi-project/zimmerman/tree/next/Documentation).